Gretna handles Elkhorn to clinch state berth

 “I thought our middles did a great job, maybe the best job they did all year scoring points.
 They were aggressive.
 They put a lot of pressure on our (outside hitters) and our left side, especially,” Brandon said.
 “We knew that had to be their scouting report on us, so we’ve been working on our middles getting in and scoring points.
 They did a great job and Lauren (Anderson) did a great job of reading those opportunities and setting those middles.”

 Furthermore, Gretna has over 45 more serving aces than last season.
-The Dragons totaled five aces against Elkhorn, including three by Kenedy Schaecher.
+The Dragons totaled seven aces against Elkhorn, including four by Kenedy Schaecher.

-Elkhorn started the first set with an ace before the Dragons responded to lead 9-4.
-Elkhorn then went one an 8-1 run to lead 12-10.
-After Gretna’s Skylar Mccune’s kill tied the game at 13-all, the Dragons scored four-straight points that led to an Elkhorn timeout.
+Skylar Mccune and Lydia Yost posted 13 and 10 kills and 23 and 16 digs, respectively, while Schaecher added 22 digs and Lauren Anderson netted 47 assists.

-In set two, Elkhorn led 7-6 before five-straight points by Gretna, including three kills and a block by Prentice, which led to an Antler timeout with the Dragons leading 12-7.
-Later, the Dragons led 18-10 before the score moved to 22-15.
-Like the first set, Gretna scored three-straight to take the set on a serving error by Elkhorn, a Elkhorn kill attempt that went out of bounds and a Gretna block to go up 2-0 in the best of five match.
+In set two, Elkhorn led 7-6 before five-straight points by Gretna, including three kills and a block by Prentice, gave the Dragons a 12-7 lead.
+Later, with the score 22-15, Gretna scored three-straight to take the set.

-The Dragons jumped ahead 4-2 on an ace by Schaecher in the third set before three-straight points by Elkhorn gave them a 6-5 lead.
-Gretna responded with four-straight points to lead 9-6 and then with the score 14-10, Elkhorn racked up five-straight points to lead 15-14.

-Finishing opponents has been a conversation that Brandon has preached to the Dragons.
+Finishing opponents has been a topic of conversation for the Dragons.
 In the last-four Gretna losses, the Dragons have won the first set, including leading Elkhorn South 2-0 in the semifinal of the Metro Tournament last week.

 Brandon said that wasn’t the same pattern in the third set.